MicrosoftDocs/sandbox/sandbox/101functions/basics/host.md

 Timeouts allow the host to determine when the function will timeout.

 On a Consumption plan, the valid values are between 1 second (`00:00:01`) and 10 minutes (`00:10:00`).
-On a reserved compute plan, any interval can be used including null.
+On an App Service Plan, any interval can be used including null.
 Setting it to null will have it wait indefinitely.

 ```json
 {